zakuArbor/proxyAuth/doc/week07/week_7.md

 ## Goals for Next Sprint (Will be subject to change)
 **Android:**
+   * Implement the authentication with the C server

  **PAM:**
    * Finish implementing bandwidth/latency check on the server side for pam and authentication module